 It was clear there was not any one app recommended for journaling.
 Patients were frustrated because it was too time consuming to journal their necessary medical data throughout the day.
 Doctors and nutritionists were frustrated because they needed accurate medical data to develop effective care plans.

-The cultivateHealth hackathon focused on Rundberg area of Austin, a low-income population where diabetes is ranked as the second highest health issue faced.
+The cultivateHealth hackathon focused on the Rundberg area of Austin, a low-income population where diabetes is ranked as the second highest health issue.
 According the Centers for Disease Control and Prevention, 29 million diabetics live in the United States, and that number is expected to increase.

 Diabetics experience a myriad of complications daily.
 Our interviewees shared stress, and anxiety during sessions.
 In some cases, they were living with other health conditions caused directly by diabetes that could not be reversed.
 All acknowledged the importance of maintaining as normal of blood sugar levels as possible to reduce health complications.